lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ```console
  wsl
 ```
 to open your Linux container.
 It will ask you for a Linux username and password, I suggest you use your UQ credentials.
-The console will open in a Linux window as per below.
+The console will open in a Linux session as per below.

 ![Alt text](/images/image-40.png)